brootware/staging.github.io/_posts/2022-01-14-where-was-the-engineer-kidnapped.md

 ---
 layout: post
-title: where was the engineer kidnapped?
+title: Stack the flags.
+Where was the engineer kidnapped?
 date: 2022-01-14 16:15 +0800
 categories: [CTF, OSINT]
 tags: [CTF, OSINT]
 ---

-# CTF Name: Where was he kidnapped?

 ![solved in time of CTF](https://img.shields.io/badge/solved-in%20time%20of%20CTF-brightgreen.svg)